TheRedBrain/blocking-overhaul/README.md

 ## Stamina Attributes integration

-Blocking Overhaul has integration for Stamina Attributes, parrying an attack has a different stamina cost than regular blocking, determined by the "blockingoverhaul:parry_stamina_cost" entity attribute.
+Blocking Overhaul has integration for Stamina Attributes, parrying an attack has a different stamina cost than regular blocking, determined by the **_blockingoverhaul:parry_stamina_cost_** entity attribute.